 Mistake#1 – Only the marketing team needs a content strategy

-This is the truth, but in as much as we agree with it, customer success and sales teams need to be involved with the content strategy and its creation process.
-You may also involve the whole company.
+As much as we agree with it, you must involve customer success and sales teams with the content strategy and its creation process.
+You may also involve the whole company if required.
 During the sales processes, the sales teams also hear of such objection sand they have come to understand how messages can differ one from another.
-The customer success teams will also get the same questions from their customers so there is no reason as to why the information should not be used.
+The customer success teams will get the same questions from their customers.

-Internal customer usage data is a powerful tool and can be used to create content that has a high-performance power.
-It is an effective way that is underrated sometimes.
+Internal customer usage data is a powerful tool.
+It can create content that has a high-performance power.
 Concerning solutions sold for outbound email automation, always dig into the internal data that you have and the data you receive.
-Take into account the average rate of response, perfect days for sending emails, number of emails you have to send before you get a reply, and the steps taken by the average outbound sequence should be shared.
-The customers you have will appreciate this, and you will be far ahead of your competitors because they cannot copy what you are doing.
+Take into account the average rate of response, perfect days for sending emails, number of emails you have to send before you get a reply, and share the steps taken by the average outbound sequence.
+Your customers will appreciate this.
+You will be far ahead of your competitors because they cannot copy what you are doing.

 Mistake #2: Lack of clarity of the story and the story